ignatij/ignatij.github.io/content/projects/forward_publishing.md

 ## My Role

-- **SaaS Migration Leadership**: Led the team to successful migration from client-specific to SaaS platform
+- **SaaS Migration Leadership**: Part of the team that led the migration from client-specific solution to SaaS platform

 ## Impact & Results